SasMei/protocol_wizard/README.md

 **Configure and control devices entirely from the UI — no YAML, no restarts!**<br>

-Protocol Wizard lets you discover, test, and integrate devices (Modbus, SNMP) directly in Home Assistant — all through a simple, powerful interface.<br>
+Protocol Wizard lets you discover, test, and integrate devices (Modbus, SNMP, MQTT) directly in Home Assistant — all through a simple, powerful interface.<br>
 All run-time!

 <p align="center">